Core-Techs/UnitedStates/readme.md

 We've scoured the web for lists of states and abbreviations more than once.
 It's not hard work, but it is work.
 So, we've implemented a state listing and lookup API in some programming languages for our and your convenience.

-Just grab the file that you need and enjoy.
+Just grab the file that you need and let the good times roll.

 ###API Features